SosaWISE/meteor-typescript-libs/README.md

 This script also retrieves the latest third-party library definitions from the [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repo, which is the semi-official repository for TypeScript definition files.
 Running this script will also run any specified tests found on [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) as well as the tests for meteor.d.ts and any other meteor packages.
 All tests that are run can be found in "script-definition-tests/".

-Finally, this script creates *package.js* and *./definitions/all-definitions.d.ts* with file lists created using the definition files found in the ./definitions directory.
+Finally, this script creates *package.js* and *./definitions/all-definitions.d.ts* with file lists of the definition files found in the ./definitions directory.

 ### Creating Definitions
 Writing typed definition files takes practice and experimentation, please refer to [this guide](http://www.typescriptlang.org/Handbook#writing-dts-files) for more details.